Releable Solutions

 Engineering Scope

-Segment ball valve performance is defined by flow capacity, resistance to wear, and stable operation under varying process conditions.
+Segment ball valve performance depends on maintaining flow capacity and resisting wear under demanding process conditions.

 Cv Capacity

-High Cv values allow large flow volumes with minimal restriction, ensuring efficient system operation with low pressure drop.
+High Cv values allow large flow volumes with minimal restriction.
+Without sufficient capacity, the system can experience pressure loss and reduced efficiency.

 Wear & Erosion Resistance